Codecademy/docs/content/python/concepts/file-methods/terms/remove/remove.md

 The Python `.remove()` file method allows the user to delete a file if it exists in the system or computer.
 This method is provided by the `os` module which must be imported beforehand.

-**Note** A `FileNotFoundError` is raised if the file is not found or isn't in the current directory.
+**Note**: A `FileNotFoundError` is raised if the file is not found or isn't in the current directory.

 ## Syntax